WoodWing/contentstation-print-editor-print/README.md

 ![Print in action](https://github.com/WoodWing/contentstation-print-editor-print/blob/master/Print%20Editor%20-%20Print.gif "Print in action")

 # Configuration
-Add printEditorPrint.js to the 'printEditor' section of the Content Station [config.js](https://helpcenter.woodwing.com/hc/en-us/articles/115005560243-Configuring-Content-Station-Aurora)
+For production purposes deploy the printEditorPrint.js to a public location and configure it in the [Studio Management console](https://helpcenter.woodwing.com/hc/en-us/articles/4404782940561-Managing-plug-ins-in-Studio)

+For **DEMO** purposes the plugin could also be loaded from https://woodwing.github.io/contentstation-print-editor-print/printEditorPrint.js Availability is however not guaranteed.